Cleanroom qualification

 PQ: Performance Qualification = performance qualification

-The classification of a cleanroom into a specific class is based on precise particle measurement at Cleanroom, where the concentration of particles in the air is recorded.
+The classification of a cleanroom into a specific class is based on precise particle measurement in the cleanroom, which records the concentration of particles in the air.
 These measurements are typically carried out using a laser particle counter to ensure that the number of particles present in the air does not exceed the limits set for the relevant ISO or GMP classification.
-By strictly controlling and minimizing these particles, a Cleanroom will meet its classification, which is an essential prerequisite for maintaining the required cleanliness standards in sensitive production and research environments.
+By strictly controlling and minimizing these particles, a cleanroom will meet its classification, which is essential for maintaining the required cleanliness standards in sensitive production and research environments.